-But what is yuzu?
-With its unique citrus flavor and strong fragrance, the juice, rind and peel of this fruit has recently started making its way into kitchens and restaurants around the world and makes an excellent addition to sauces, seafood dishes and desserts.
+What is yuzu?
+With its unique citrus flavor and strong fragrance, the juice, rind and peel of this fruit have recently started making their way into kitchens and restaurants around the world, and the fruit makes an excellent addition to sauces, seafood dishes and desserts.

 Yuzu fruit also contains many beneficial compounds that have been shown to help reduce inflammation, stop blood clotting and promote better health.

 This small tree or shrub has long thorns, grows up to about six feet tall and is able to withstand cold climates.
 It produces fruit the size of a tangerine with rough, uneven skin that can be yellow or green depending on the degree of ripeness.

 Yuzu is often described as a cross between a grapefruit, lime and mandarin orange.
 It has a distinctly sour flavor and a strong scent.
 Its oil is extracted and revered for its therapeutic effect.

 This fruit is native to China but commonly cultivated and used in Korea and Japan, where its rind, zest and juice are added to sauces and toppings to add an extra zing of flavor.
 In recent years, it has become increasingly available in juice, freeze-dried or powdered form around the world in both specialty stores and online retailers.

 In addition to its unique taste, the yuzu fruit is also high in vitamin C, rich in antioxidants and full of health benefits.

 A 100-gram serving of yuzu juice provides approximately:

 - Iron: 1.2 mg (7% DV)

 *Daily Value: Percentages are based on a diet of 2,000 calories a day.